POINT OF VIEW

 Within our own organisations we are trying to move everyone towards higher value tasks and away from the mundane high manual effort low value activities as demonstrated in the as-is and to-be charts for local government below:

-Digital Transformation releases employees to focus on high value tasks
+Digital transformation releases employees to focus on high value tasks

 Releasing employees to deliver high value tasks makes your organisation more productive, and your employees more engaged.
-It also assures that the mundain work is accurately delivered when staff change, or the work seems endless.
+It also assures that the mundane work is accurately delivered when staff change, or the work seems endless.

-Digital Transformation underpins remarkable customer experiences
+Digital transformation underpins remarkable customer experiences

 Externally, companies are using Digital Transformation to deliver exceptional customer experiences that combine machine learning, artificial intelligence, automation, and innovative use of data.
 They add the little things, for example intelligent defaults on electronic forms.
-The rise of companies like Facebook, Apple, Google and particularly Amazon have massively raised the bar in terms of our expectations of commecial interaction in our day to day lives, as a customer, and as a member of staff.
+The rise of companies like Facebook, Apple, Google and particularly Amazon have massively raised the bar in terms of our expectations of commercial interaction in our day to day lives, as a customer, and as a member of staff.

-Digital Transformation creates challenges for competitors
+Digital transformation creates challenges for competitors

-The most recent “exceptional” customer experience you had is now the bench mark for every customer experience you now have.
+The most recent “exceptional” customer experience you had is now the benchmark for every customer experience you now have.

 Patience is a thing of the past.